 Disciplined Investments, LLC is the financial planning and investment advising arm of HoganTaylor, a tax and accounting firm.
 Notably, some of the investment representatives at Disciplined Investments also serve as certified public accountants (CPAs) at HoganTaylor, which gives the firm an edge on tax and accounting matters.

-Disciplined Investments has two certified financial planners (CFPs) on staff.
+Disciplined Investments has at least one certified financial planners (CFPs) on staff.
 The fee-only firm serves both non-high-net-worth and high-net-worth individuals, as well as families and business owners.
 Rather than a single set account minimum, the firm's account minimums vary by account type.
 For the Outsourced Family Office, the minimum is $5 million, or $50,000 in annual fees.
 For wealth management, there's a $500,000 minimum, or $5,000 in annual fees.
 For the I-INVEST accumulation program, the minimum is a low $5,000, or just $500 in annual fees.
 There is no account minimum for hourly services.